 Bánh Chưng (Sticky Square Cake)

 Bánh Chưng is a traditional sign of Tet, the main ingredients are glutinous rice, mung bean, and pork, added with others.
-It is those unique ingredients of Vietnamese agriculture that contribute to a unique Chung cake of Vietnam.
+It is those unique ingredients of Vietnamese agriculture that contribute to the unique Chung cake of Vietnam.
 Banh Chung is square-shaped and covered by green leaves symbolizing the Earth.
 This cake was invented by the prince of the Hung King dynasty.
 An amazing feature is that Chung cake can last long for days in Vietnamese weather for nearly 1 month at room temperature on average.
 It has been passed on from generation to generation and still tasty and savory.
 Every time enjoying these cakes at Tet holiday, Vietnamese people have a special but familiar feeling as they can taste all seasons and remember the old-time story of its origin.

 Giò, Chả (Vietnamese Sausage)